Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Le Quoc Phuong - former Deputy Director of the Center for Industry and Trade (Ministry of Industry and Trade)

-Dr. Le Quoc Phuong: The US increasing tariffs on imported goods is something that the US President has been signaling since before and after taking office, he decided to impose tariffs on goods from a number of countries.
+Dr. Le Quoc Phuong: The US increasing tariffs on imported goods is something that the US President has announced before and after taking office, he decided to impose tariffs on goods from a number of countries.

 Hoa Kỳ tăng thuế với hàng nhập khẩu, doanh nghiệp Việt cần lưu ý gì?